egonolieux/personal-conventions/git.md

 ### Prefixes

 - `bugfix`: Bug fixes.
+- `doc`: Documentation.
 - `experimental`: Experimental features or improvements.
-- `feature`: Features and improvements.
+- `feature`: Features or improvements.
 - `hotfix`: Fixes that are not part of the normal development and testing process.
+- `refactor`: Refactoring or migrations.